cpenv/tk-cpenv/README.md

 variable to choose which plugin to provision at runtime.

 # Configuring tk-cpenv
-The env folder includes all modifications you need to make to your Shotgun Toolkit config in order to select modules per project.
+The example_config folder includes all modifications you need to make to your Shotgun Toolkit config in order to get cpenv working.

-To activate modules when launching software you must also modify your before_app_launch hook for the tk-multi-launchapp.
-See the hooks folder for an example.